 1,667 plants indexed.
 Showing 107 matching current filters.

-Jastrzebia Gora wastewater treatment plant serves 12,590 people in Jastrzębia Góra, Poland.
-Located within 50 km of the Baltic Sea coast, it operates under EU Urban Waste Water Treatment Directive standards.
+Starachowice wastewater treatment plant serves approximately 96,565 people in województwo świętokrzyskie, Poland.
+The facility operates under EU Urban Waste Water Treatment Directive 91/271/EEC.

 JAWORzNO DAB wastewater treatment plant serves Chełmek, Poland, with a population equivalent of 76,905.
 It operates under EU Urban Waste Water Treatment Directive standards for medium agglomerations.